Danzhu

-Danzhu (丹朱 (丹朱, Dān Zhū)), surname Qi (祁) and given name Zhu (朱), was given the Fengjian state in Danyuan (丹渊), therefore got the honorable title in reference to the state.
+Danzhu (丹朱 (丹朱, Dān Zhū)), surname Qi (祁) and given name Zhu (朱), was given the Fengjian state in Danyuan (丹淵), therefore got the honorable title in reference to the state.
 As the eldest son of the legendary Chinese monarch Emperor Yao (Tang Yao) who reigned traditionally c.
 2356 – 2255 BCE, Danzhu studied Weiqi from his father.

 Bamboo Annals Documentation

 The Central China under Emperor Yao's governance had been peaceful until Shun conspired an insurrection to usurp the throne.
 To carry out his scheme, Shun bad-mouthed Danzhu and made it known to Emperor Yao, intending to erode the harmony between father and son.
 As Shun gradually gained power, he blatantly asked Emperor Yao to abdicate, for him to ascend the throne.